panzarino/mlbgame/README.md

 If you try to get data from a game that is not cached, mlbgame will download the data from mlb.com.
-If the information you request is from completed games, that data will be cached to disk.

 mlbgame [documentation](http://zachpanz88.github.io/mlbgame)